adiprerepa/Car-Rpc/README.md

  - Java 8 or Higher Installed

 ### Esp8266 Setup
+#### Prerequisites
+ - Arduino Compiler with Esp8266 - https://dzone.com/articles/programming-the-esp8266-with-the-arduino-ide-in-3
+ - Nanopb protobuf plugin : https://github.com/nanopb/nanopb - clone into home directory.
+ - An RC car
+#### RC Car setup
+In order to effectively set up the rc car-rpc, you need a remote control car.
+You should expose the motherboard of this car, and get a multimeter.
+Switch it into completion mode and play around with the pins - see which pins move which motors.
+You are basically mocking what the RC reciever would do.
+Once that happens - note down which combinations of pins work for which commands - such as left, right, forward, and backward.
+This is useful later on.
+ - You should solder the wires onto the car's motherboard.
+### App Setup
+Install the Car-Rpc app, and on the corresponding screens input the server IP and port, as well as the esp8266 IP and port (defined in the .ino file in `Esp8266`).
+The app should connect to the esp8266 and server successfully, and you should see a list of previously controlled cars by you.
+From there, tilt the phone left for tha car moving left, right for the car moving right, and so on.
 ## Architecture
 There are 3 main components to this project - the `esp8266`, the `api`, and the `controller`.
 Here, the `esp8266` is done in c++, the
 `api` is done in java, and the controller is done in `c++` and/or `java`.
 Here, the `esp8266` is the master.